Passport & Visa Information

 Passport instructions and applications are available in our office with an affixed list of post offices and contact information.

-You can get six photos for $11 or twelve for $21.
 You will need multiple photos for various things other than your passport (i.e. program application & confirmation materials, CGE, visa, etc.)

 When you receive your passport: